 After we develop a clear view on 5G NTN standards, the next step is to separate the logic of decision making, referred to as the control plane, from the logic of data processing, referred to as the data plane in 5G NTNs.
 The control plane will be centrally located in the data centre, in which the AI algorithms can manipulating the networks.
 The data plane remains in the networks devices of 5G NTNs.
 The agent in the network device bridges the communication between the data plane and the control plane.
-The communication interfaces between the agent and the southbound and northbound, respectively.
+The communication interfaces between the agent and the data plane, and the interfaces between the agent and the control plane are referred to as southbound and northbound, respectively.